erikeldridge/app-quality-cookbook/static_analysis/complexity.md

-# Static analysis: complexity
+# Complexity analysis

+## Motivation

+We can use a complexity analysis tool to help catch flaws in our code.

+## Goals

+Gain experience performing complexity analysis

-## Write
+## Steps

-- Lesson: PMD
-- Exercise: check out the commit from Testable 1
+Run PMD on the commit from Testable 1

-## Test
+## Verify

-- Exercise: run PMD
+Observe output from PMD

 ## Reflect